HUD¶

 Additionally, a HUD update also causes the following to happen:

-• ShowHUD(true) is called to reveal the hud (this is detailed in a section below)
+inbattle, instance.hudcooldowndecreases byframestep(so the HUD is never hidden during battle) - ShowHUD(true) is called to reveal the hud (this is detailed in a section below)

-• If instance.hudcooldown expired, it is set to -100.0
+hudcooldownexpired, it is set to -100.0

-Manually force direct updates
+Manually force direct updates¶

 There's a way to force all HUD values to update immediately to their target values.
 This is done with the RefreshHUDValues method: